 Next I remixed another batch of cement and followed the same process until all the cracks/holes were filled in the foundation.

-Something that you must do with cement is that if needs to remain damp (with water) for 24 hours.
+Something that you must do with cement is that it needs to remain damp (with water) for 24 hours.
 So every couple of hours I took the spray bottle and sprayed the area.
 By doing this, it will help the cement dry better and help prevent the cement from cracking as it dries.

 After 24 hours my foundation cracks were all repaired, well the ones in this area at least.
 I did apply a coat of Drylock to the wall to help waterproof it even more.
 SIDE NOTE: I have now used Drylock and the Behr Masonary Waterproofer and I liked how the Drylock applied to the surface better.

-If you are wondering how much this would cost, it would be about $20 and that is with the cost of a trowel.
+If you are wondering how much this would cost, it would be about $20 and that is the cost of a trowel.

 And that is how to waterproof a foundation by fixing the cracks in a foundation.